twabbott/uvu-cs2550-mvc-server/README.md

-# Finish Line Server
+# CS255O MVC Server

 This project is the API server for the CS2550 MVC projects.

 ## Setup and Configuration

 This server is designed with a minimum no-hassle amount of setup.
-To get it running locally, retty much all you have to do is install MongoDB.
+To get it running locally, pretty much all you have to do is install MongoDB.

 ### Install MongoDB